 Technology can also fail.
 As a result, some online qualitative approaches advocate running research with two people.
 One to manage the IT systems, and another to moderate the discussion.

 Whichever method is used there is a need for human management and analysis.
-Particularly for qualitative, online costs can be higher than face-to-face.
+Particularly for qualitative, where online costs can be higher than face-to-face.

 - The start-point for determining any research method is to start with objectives and requirements.
 Then fully assess the pros and cons of each method, to decide which is best.